 Proposed Action: Fort Benning proposes to construct, operate, and maintain a DMPRC that incorporates the latest technology and provides realistic advanced gunnery training.
-The optimal standard DMPRC design, per Training Circular 25-8, would provide such a facility and would consists of the construction of a 2,500-by-8,000-meter (approximately 4,942 acres) range and target firing area; however, this optimal standard design was reduced in size to account for site limitations, environmental concerns, and other factors at the site of the two action alternatives.
-The range is made up of three lanes approximately 250 meters wide and would use an ordnance impact area.
+The optimal standard DMPRC design, per Training Circular 25-8, would provide such a facility and would consists of the construction of a 2,500-by-8,000 meter (approximately 4,942 acres) range and target firing area; however, this optimal standard design was reduced in size to account for site limitations, environmental concerns, and other factors at the site of the two action alternatives.
+The range is made up of three lanes approximately 250 meters wide each and would use an ordnance impact area.
 Rounds are non-explosive training rounds.
 Most of the rounds would be stopped either by berms, terrain, or trees, but some may be diverted from their course and into the ricochet area.
 The optimal standard DMPRC contains up to 140 stationary armor targets, 45 hostile fire simulators, 39 infantry moving targets, four obstacle breach sites, two defense trenches, 12 two-man foxholes, and 39 defilade positions.
 A calibration point (area used for sighting weapons) would also be needed at the DMPRC or elsewhere.
 The stationary targets are implanted into the ground; the moving targets use a rail system similar in appearance to the rails utilized by modern trains.
 If this optimal standard design were placed on either of the two action alternatives (Alternatives II and III), there would be as many as 22 water crossings (average dimensions: 350 feet long by 29 feet wide each) in varying locations utilized by Tanks/BFVs during training.
-Additional use of these crossings may include routine range repair and maintenance.
-Trenches and/or berms would be placed in front of the targetry to protect the equipment; tank trails and/or access roads would be selectively placed to facilitate rapid maintenance and repairs, as needed.
+Trenches and/or berms would be placed in front of the targetry to protect the equipment.
+Tank trails and/or maintenance access roads would be placed to facilitate rapid maintenance and repairs of range targetry and facilities.

-Support facilities associated with the DMPRC would be located on an adjacent area and typically consist of a Control Building, an After Action Review (AAR) building, latrines, BIVOUAC pads, two general instruction buildings, an operations and storage building, a central maintenance building (for target maintenance only), an ammunition breakdown building with ammo dock, a bleacher enclosure, a covered mess (dining area), vehicle holding and maintenance areas, a well-house and water distribution/collection/treatment system, and a secondary power and data distribution system.
+Support facilities associated with the DMPRC would be located on an adjacent area and typically consist of a Control Building, an AAR building, latrines, bivouac pads, two general instruction buildings, an operations and storage building, a central maintenance building (for target maintenance only), an ammunition breakdown building with ammo dock, a bleacher enclosure, a covered mess (dining area), vehicle holding and maintenance areas, a well-house and water distribution/collection/treatment system, and a secondary power and data distribution system.
 In addition, a helipad would be needed for emergency evacuation purposes.
 The DMPRC would include a Surface Danger Zone (SDZ) that is inaccessible during operation of the range and is a factor for range siting and design.
-The SDZ is an "invisible" safety boundary that surrounds the firing range and impact area portions of a range and provides a buffer area to protect personnel from the non-dud producing rounds that may be ricocheted during operation of the range (see DEIS Figure 3 and Section 3.2.13.2) for additional detail).
+The SDZ is a temporary safety boundary that surrounds the firing range and impact area portions of a range and provides a buffer area to protect personnel from the non-dud producing rounds that may be ricocheted during operation of the range (see FEIS Figure 3 and Section 3.2.13.2 for additional detail).
 The area comprising the SDZ would be closed to all unauthorized personnel during each training exercise on the range.